Why Can’t Animals Talk?

 In humans, those two types of memories work in conjunction.
 So when somebody shows us a hand, for example, and says the word “hand,” – we’re transforming the experience of hearing that word into an automatic association.
 Human brains now associate the word hand with objects that look and function like hands.
 Once we learn that association, it’s with us forever.

-That’s why, when we’re performing routine actions, like driving to work, we don’t need to think about it as we’re doing it consciously.
+That’s why, when performing routine actions, like driving to work, we don’t need to think about it as we’re doing it consciously.
 But that’s not the case for other species.
 Our unique ability to do that is an essential part of how we’ve come to develop and understand speech.

 Animal Vocal Experiment